 As organizations big and small make the shift to Bring Your Own Device (BYOD) initiatives, IT departments have begun facing the challenge of ensuring that internal content is ready and available across a wide range of potential devices.

 And while support for every piece of content should be planned, enterprise video content for mobile devices in particular requires a little extra consideration.
-And that means ensuring your video content management system is really ready for a mobile audience.
+And that means ensuring your video platform is really ready for a mobile audience.

 Beyond general concerns about device heterogeneity, there are three specific challenges that IT organizations will need to overcome in order to deliver enterprise video for mobile devices: